Board of Trustees

 Her alma mater awarded her their highest honor, the Boston University Distinguished Alumni Award.

-Ms. Lane joined the Board in 2004 and serves on the Academic Affairs Committee and the Committee on Development, Public Affairs and Trusteeship.
+Ms. Lane joined the Board in 2004.
+She serves on the Academic Affairs Committee and the Committee on Development, Public Affairs and Trusteeship.
+She also served on the College’s Succession Planning Ad Hoc Committee.

-Richard Larsen recently retired as Partner for Lord Abbett’s Equity Investments, Large Cap value team specializing in the food, beverage, tobacco, retail and utilities industries.
+Richard Larsen recently retired as Partner and Research Analyst for Lord Abbett’s Equity Investments, Large Cap value team specializing in the food, beverage, tobacco, retail and utilities industries.

 Mr. Larsen, who has 35 years of experience in the financial services industry, joined Lord Abbett in 1984.
 Prior to joining Lord Abbett, Larsen was a Limited Partner and Analyst in the consumer sector at First Manhattan Company.
 Before that, he was an Investment Officer at Chemical Bank.